Liamq12/Schoology-API/README.md

 Now that you have made Oauth keys, you must authorize your application on an account.
 To do this, input this URL into postman and set the following parameters. https://[your district schoology address]/oauth/authorize?oauth_consumer_key=&oauth_token=&oauth_token_secret=

-For oauth_consumer_key, enter your OAuth consumer key from your schoology API Page For oauth_token, enter your OAuth token from your Oauth Authorization response.
+For oauth_consumer_key, enter your OAuth consumer key from your schoology API Page <br/>
+For oauth_token, enter your OAuth token from your Oauth Authorization response.<br/>
-For oauth_token_secret, enter your OAuth token secret from your Oauth Authorization Response
+For oauth_token_secret, enter your OAuth token secret from your Oauth Authorization Response<br/>

 Instead of running this link in postman, copy and paste it into your web browser and approve your application.
 If done successfully, the user will be prompted to Approve or Deny the application's request for access.
 Select Approve and navigate back to postman.